cgythm/fuzzy-octo-tribble/stuff/colorshifting/README.md

 ### Sporadic Color Shifting

+Besides simple technique of using css transistions to change the background color, I tried to add some functional flair to it.

-Besides simple the background color changes, this little bit of code was my attempt working with continuation style passing.
+This little bit of code was my attempt working with continuation style passing.

         setTimeout(next(colors, pauser(function (unpause, v, self) {
             rollcount += 1;